lvgl/docs_old/en/overview/event.md

 To manually send events to an object, use `lv_event_send(obj, LV_EVENT_..., &custom_data)`.

-For example, it can be used to manually close a message box by simulating a button press:
+For example, it can be used to manually close a message box by simulating a button press (although there are simpler ways of doing this):
 ```c
 /*Simulate the press of the first button (indexes start from zero)*/
 uint32_t btn_id = 0;